starandserpent/World-map-generator/README.md

 * [Git](https://git-scm.com/downloads) - OSX and Linux machines typically have this already installed.

 ### Cloning project
-Steps to run apllication in godot engine
+Steps to run the apllication in godot engine

 1) Clone repository
 ```